 What is better than a donut at the beach!?
 Find them at 420 Eaton Street, Key West, or online at www.glazeddonuts.com.

 So.
 When you travel, how do you know where the yummy eats might be?

 Think of a food tour as just that, a tour.
 An excursion of sorts.
 It can be a fun way to meet people, immerse yourself in the local culinary scene, and give you an idea of great places to go back to eat if your tour is early in your trip.

 We took our first food tour in Chicago.
 Our friends that live outside the city wanted us to have a taste of all things Chicago and this tour was not for the faint of heart!
-We had deep dish pizza, Rueben sandwiches, chocolates, oils and vinegars, and an introduction to my favorite supplier of spices, The Spice House (if you like freshly ground spices, this is the place!
-I have bought nearly all of my spices from them-through the mail-since 2012).
+We had deep dish pizza, Rueben sandwiches, chocolates, oils and vinegars, and an introduction to my favorite supplier of spices, The Spice House (which I highlighted earlier).
 Thank goodness this was a walking tour!

 Our most recent food tour was while visiting Bar Harbor, Maine.
 This tour included local blueberry soda, gourmet French fries, blueberry and caramel popcorn, lobster rolls, coffee, several Irish pub appetizers, and a vinegar and oil tasting.